splunk/public-o11y-docs/gdi/opentelemetry/splunk-collector-troubleshooting.rst

 Send logs from the Collector to Splunk Cloud or Enterprise
 ------------------------------------------------------------

-If you're using the Collector for log collection and need to send data to Splunk Cloud, configure the ``splunk_hec`` exporter to use your Splunk ``endpoint`` and token.
+If you're using the Collector for log collection and need to send data to Splunk Cloud or Splunk Enterprise, configure the ``splunk_hec`` exporter to use your Splunk ``endpoint`` and token.
 For example:

 .. code-block:: yaml